 Project Firstline offers educational resources in a variety of formats to meet the diverse learning needs and preferences of the healthcare workforce.
 Resources are designed using adult learning principles, educational best practices, CDC recommendations, and the science that informs them.

 Who is Project Firstline For:

 - Certified Nursing Assistants

 Request a Hektoen-led Project Firstline Training Session

 Healthcare facilities can request a Project Firstline training session for their staff to be led by one of Hektoen’s experienced Infection Preventionists!
 Simply fill out the PFL Request Form and send the completed form to Shannon.Calus@Hektoen.org to begin planning your training session.
 This service is provided for a limited time at no cost to all healthcare facilities in Illinois.
+These sessions can be delivered virtually or in person.
 Choose your training topic from the available course materials listed below.